 Introduction

-Moxa

--
+The Moxa is capable to store some extra intelligence.

+For example Firewall, IP-forwarding or Ipod connection.
+It is also possible to reserve a port for remote access.

+Connection

+After you’ve updated the standard firmware to version 2.7 you can now add some extra functionality..

-2.7can now add some extra functionality. (this should already be the case when you just have updated the standard version)the Moxa updater.
+Connect your laptop to the same Lan-network and make sure that it is in the same IP range (this should already be the case when you just have updated the standard version)

+Open the Moxa updater.

 Firewall configurator (Device Settings)

-At the bottom of the screen you will find the button “Firewall Configurator” (see 1-2).
+At the bottom of the screen you will find the button “Firewall Configurator” (see Figure 1-2).
 Click it to open the configurator.
 Another screen will appear (see Figure 2-1).